Centre Block: Railway Committee Room and Reading Room

 The Railway Committee Room is situated to the east of and accessed from the Hall of Honour.
 It is a double height space done in a Beaux-Arts style, with a heavily coffered ceiling and, above a one story high, ashlar stone base, pilasters on the walls—all the aforementioned painted in a cream colour—between which are panels of moss green fabric, except where there are windows on the east wall.
 In it hangs a reproduction of Robert Harris' painting The Fathers of Confederation, as well as a rendition of the Canadian Royal Arms and the Will Longstaff painting The Ghosts of Vimy Ridge which commemorates the Battle of Vimy Ridge.

 It is used by the official Opposition party for meetings, as well as by various committees.
 The current room dates from 1916 and replaced the same that existed in the 1866 Centre Block and was named for the 166 member Railway Committee that once met in it.
 That space also served as home to the Supreme Court of Canada from 1876 to 1889.

 Directly across the Hall of Honour is the Reading Room, where the governing party's caucus meets.
+It is in a similar architectural style to the Railway Room, except between its pillasters are Art Nouveau murals.

+Other spaces

+On the Centre Block's east side, near the Senate foyer and used as a meeting room for senators, is the Salon de la Francophonie, dedicated to Canada's membership in the Organisation internationale de la Francophonie.
+The space is in a Tudor Gothic Revival style, with oak panelling carved with tracery, exposed wood beams, and textured plaster, as well as bosses carved into flowers, human faces, and gargoyles.
+A limestone fireplace is flanked by reading nooks with half-vaulted canopies.

+It was originally used as a smoking room until, in 1992, the Canadian wing of the Assemblée parlementaire de la Francophonie proposed a commemoration of the country's place in la Francophonie.
+The following year, the Senate approved granting the room its present name.
+It is furnished with French emblems, such as fleurs-de-lis and portraits of French monarchs during the time of New France.
+There are also bronze busts of Samuel de Champlain and Senator Raoul Dandurand.
+The room is mirrored by the Commonwealth Room, the House of Commons' former smoking room.